azjezz/sweet/README.md

 ## License

-The Sweet Project is open-sourced software licensed under the MIT-licensed.
+The Sweet Project is open-sourced software licensed under the MIT license.